LukeBlueLOx/SARS-CoV-2_PL_V_2.0/README.md

 When a failure occurs - the data can be updated later in the day, or be available only in the following days for download in a zip package.
 The "SARS-CoV-2_PL_V_2.0" version of the "EPIDEMIA" application is prepared for this and to complete the missing time series - it currently requires manually entering the required configurations and launches until the continuity of time series is obtained.
 In the near future, this process will be fully automated during a data source failure.

+2023-03-13 update - the process described above has been fully automated and is being tested in order to detect possible errors and introduce corrections.

 ---

-The application is originally designed to run automatically in the HEROKU cloud according to the "[Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler)" to execute the file: [import_daily_csv_data_from_api_od.py](https://github.com/LukeBlueLOx/SARS-CoV-2_PL_V_2.0/blob/main/import_daily_csv_data_from_api_od.py) at 11AM GMT +0100 CEST - it is also possible to perform the same process automatically locally using the CRON scheduler.
+The application is originally designed to run automatically in the HEROKU cloud according to the "[Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler)" to execute the file: [csv_internal_sources_from_zip_checker.py](https://github.com/LukeBlueLOx/SARS-CoV-2_PL_V_2.0/blob/main/csv_internal_sources_from_zip_checker.py) & [csv_internal_sources_checker](https://github.com/LukeBlueLOx/SARS-CoV-2_PL_V_2.0/blob/main/csv_internal_sources_checker.py) at every hour from 11:00AM to 6:00PM GMT +0100 CEST - it is also possible to perform the same process automatically locally using the CRON scheduler.

 Both processes require pre-setting appropriate paths in the configuration file: [config_create_sheets.yaml](https://github.com/LukeBlueLOx/SARS-CoV-2_PL_V_2.0/blob/main/config_create_sheets.yaml)